How to stay healthy tips for Public Hire Taxi insurance drivers

 He also happens to be a 2 time Iron Man finisher ( PB 12 hours 24 mins in Ironman Sweden held at Kalmar in case you’re interested) and a sub 4 hour marathon runner.

-With Tommy’s help we’ve compiled some top tips and useful info to give a guiding hand to other our public hire taxi drivers wanting to get in shape.
+With Tommy’s help along with an educator that teaches high quality first aid training, we’ve compiled some top tips and useful info to give a guiding hand to other our public hire taxi drivers wanting to get in shape.
 Tommy says,

 Don’t get me wrong.
 I’ve never been a slim Jim and I love a take away as much as the next man.
 But I’ve always enjoyed exercise.
 Even if I’m carrying a little insulation I know my ticker is working fine.
 A few years ago I got the triathlon bug.